Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 };
 ```

-This does satisfy the contract, but we're back to the testability/difficulty of
+This provider does satisfy the contract, but we're back to the
-change issue because we're no longer injecting our dependencies.
+testability/difficulty of change issue because we're no longer injecting our
+dependencies.

-If we look carefully, we'll see there are two different kinds of dependencies:
+If we look carefully, we'll see two kinds of dependencies: those that correspond
-those that correspond to the S3 Bucket concern and those that don't.
-It can be a
+to the S3 Bucket concern and those that don't.
+It can be a valid design choice
-valid design choice not to inject dependencies related to the concerns the
+not to inject dependencies related to the concerns the "Provider" fulfills:
-"Provider" fulfills: after all, this one's entire job is to implement the
+after all, this one's entire job is to implement the capabilities of a
-capabilities of a `BucketService` for S3 in particular.
-It is unlikely to be a
+`BucketService` for S3 in particular.
+It is unlikely to be a valid design choice
-valid design choice to use non domain-related capabilities like UUID generation,
+to use non-domain-related capabilities like UUID generation, for example.
-for example.

-I would argue, however, that injecting all of these dependencies is still the
+I argue, however, that injecting all of these dependencies is still the better
-better practice.
-We can achieve this in a variety of ways, but I think it makes
+practice.
+We can achieve this in various ways, but it makes good sense to expose
-good sense to expose a constructor function for a provider that accepts the
+a constructor function for a provider that accepts the dependencies that that
-dependencies that provider requires.
-These dependencies can themselves include
+provider requires.
+These dependencies can themselves include services.
-services.

 ```ts
 export interface UuidService {